NC Nursing License Defense Attorney

 Burden of Proof

-Just like in court, the Board must meet a legal burden before it can take action against your license.
+Just like in court, the Board of Nursing must meet a legal burden before it can take action against your license.
 For the NCBON, that burden is “clear and convincing evidence” that the nurse violated the Nursing Practice Act (N.C.
 Gen. Stat. §150B-25.1(b)).

-This means the Board must present substantial, persuasive evidence — not just assumptions or hearsay — before discipline can be imposed.
-Having an attorney ensures your side of the story and your evidence are properly presented and protected.
+This means the Board must present substantial, persuasive evidence — not assumptions or hearsay — before any discipline can be imposed.

 If You Are a Nurse Practitioner (NP) or Certified Registered Nurse Anesthetist (CRNA)